Faazil/100-days-of-devops/challenges/week-02/day-12.md

     udp        0      0 127.0.0.11:56145        0.0.0.0:*                           -
     ```

-    > It's clearly visible that the '3000' port is already being used by `sendmail`
+    > You'll observe that the '3000' port is already being used by `sendmail`

-4. So Either we need to change port 3000 on sendmail or we can run httpd on different port.
+4. Choose one: we need to change port 3000 on sendmail or we can run httpd on different port.
 Since target is to run apache on 3000, we have to change sendmail port.

 5. Changing sendmail port